G2Jose/ReactNative-HackerNews/README.md

 ## Features
 The app currently has the following functionality:

-- Display a list of top stories on the home page.
+- Headlines - Top, New, Show, Ask, Jobs
-- Clicking on a top story link from the home page takes the user to a detailed story page including comments.
+- Touching a headline takes you to a comments view
+- Lazy loading data, loading views
-- Pull to refresh & cool loading animations
+- Pull to refresh

+## Technologies Used
+- React Native
+- Redux for state management
+- Redux Observable, RxJS for side effects handling
+- Reselect for memoized selectors

 ## How to run
-1. Install node, npm
+1. Install node, yarn
 2. Install dependencies

     ```
-    cd ReactHackerNews && npm install
+    yarn
     ```

 3. Run project using expo

     ```
-    npm run start
+    yarn start
     ```

-Alternatively, you can also open the .xcodeproj file directly on Xcode and run from there.